3 or 4 credit hours

 Please review the course’s collaboration policy before starting to work on assignments.

 Group project (40%): One semester-long group project with six-part deliverables (GR1-6) and two presentations (PR1-2).
-Deliverables will include project presentations, demos, or write-ups.
-Peer evaluation form
+Deliverables will include project presentations, demonstrations, or written reports.
+Individual grades for group projects may be adjusted based on peer evaluations.
+Free-riding will result in a significantly lower individual score.

-Mid-term exam (10%): One mid-term exam containing problem-solving and multiple-choice questions (open notes).
+Mid-term exam (15%): One mid-term exam containing problem-solving and multiple-choice questions (open notes, closed AI).

-Final exam (10%): One comprehensive final exam containing problem-solving questions (open notes).
+Final exam (20%): One comprehensive final exam containing problem-solving questions (open notes, closed AI).

-Class participation (15%): We will use iClickers for in-class discussions and Piazza for online discussions.
-Each week’s reading material will include some reading quizzes on Blackboard.
+Class participation (10%): We will use iClickers for in-class discussions and Piazza for online discussions.
+Starting Week 2, each week’s reading material will include some reading quizzes on Blackboard.
 They will be graded for effort, not accuracy, and constitute class participation.

 Group project